Gaming app marketing: Learn the strategies these savvy marketers use to grow their audience and revenue.

 Gone are the days when app development happened in one silo and app marketing happened in another.
 Now, the most successful apps are built by teams that truly partner early in the development process to build marketing and monetization into the app from the ground up.
 Gaming app marketing is better when you have an app built to market at multiple levels.

-And according to Google, it’s the little things that can really drive growth and monetization.
-And it’s tough to identify and address those things without a close partnership between marketers and developers.
+According to Google, it’s the little things that can really drive growth and monetization.
+It’s tough to identify and address those things without a close partnership between marketers and developers.